-Patricia actually turned around, looked directly at me and put her hands in the air as if to say: “WHAT THE HELL IS WRONG WITH YOU?! – GET A CLUE, YOU FREAK!”
+Patricia actually turned around, looked directly at me and put her hands in the air as if to say: “WHAT THE HELL IS WRONG WITH YOU?!”
 Not a proud moment – one that I’ve never forgotten…and I hope this audio somehow finds Patricia at the University of San Diego where she’s now a revered coach and amazing mentor to up-and-coming talent.

-So basically, I’m trying to capitalize on Paola’s current success to finally issue a long overdue apology to an Angentine Tennis Player who deserved better during her run to the Bronze in Athens – Patricia Tarabini.
+So basically, I’m trying to capitalize on Paola’s current success to finally issue a long overdue apology to an Argentine tennis player who deserved better during her run to Bronze in Athens – Patricia Tarabini.